guarezzi/learning-reactjs/README.md

 ### Executando o projeto ###

-O projeto utiliza o json-server para simular operações de backend (REST API) e a base de dados.
-Por isso precisamos inicializar o json-server executando:

-``
+The project uses json-server to simulate backend operations (REST APIs and store database).
+That's why we need to start json-server first running the following command line:

-json-server db.json --watch
+> json-server db.json --watch

-``

-O json-server subirá um server node na porta 3000 e em seguida poderemos subir nosso projeto em outro terminal executando:

-``
+The json-server will start a nodejs on 3000 port.
+So we can start our ReactJS project into another terminal instance:

-npm start
+> npm start

-``

-a execução do cmd vai informar que a porta 3000 já está em uso e questiona se queremos utilizar outra porta, basta teclar Y (ou apenas enter) para continuar.
+The run will inform you that 3000 port is used and prompt you to use another one.
+Just type Y or Enter to continue.